CesareDev/SFML-SpriteBatch/README.md

 # SpriteBatch

-Simple spritebatch library for SFML.
+Simple spritebatch library for SFML written in C++.

 ### Install